SAP-samples/btp-services-intelligent-routing/04a-SetupAzureTrafficManager-Terraform/README.md

     ![Select domain in Azure Portal](./images/16.png)

 Congratulations.
-You have created an Azure Traffic Manager profile that detects which tenant should handle the messages based on a monitoring endpoint you have deployed (Integration Flow in both SAP Cloud Integration tenants) in one of the previous steps.
+You have created an Azure Traffic Manager profile that detects which tenant should handle the messages based on a monitoring endpoint you have deployed (REST API in both SAP Cloud Integration tenants) in one of the previous steps.
 All requests sent to the mapped route in Cloud Foundry (cloudintegration.example.com) are going to the Azure Traffic Manager profile because of the CNAME record set in the DNS Zone of the domain.
 Azure Traffic Manager then decides on the priority setting which tenant should handle the request.
 All of this happens on DNS level.
+(If you want to use the Azure Traffic Manager for other scenarios like loadbalancing, reducing latency or others - have a look at the [available routing methods](https://docs.microsoft.com/en-us/azure/traffic-manager/traffic-manager-routing-methods).)

 A DNS Lookup shows the resolution: